rebelsky/sams-assorted-musings-reflections/spring-break-2025.md

 [4] For context: I use a mastery grading approach for CSC-151.
 Hence, of those eleven problems, five are on topics that students have already had a take-home exam on (one is even a near duplicate from that first take-home exam) and three are on topics students have already been quizzed on.
 Hence, for some students, the take-home exam will have only three short problems.

 [5] I can't tell if Michelle's spirit is laughing at that comment or saying "I've been telling you that for more than thirty-five years."

+[6] Historically, my post-spring-break musings have been titled something like "Spring broken".
+I'm glad not to feel that way this year.